 So if you’re not already sprinkling in this method, try it and comment below on how it works for you.
 Good luck!

 If you liked this post, sign up for these cheer and coach tips by email.
-Thanks in advance!
+Thanks!